-- 12-panel drug tests are usually given in conjunction with a ten-panel test.
+- Twelve-panel: 12-panel drug tests are usually given in conjunction with a ten-panel test.
 A twelve-panel screening is designed to look for opiates in depth and prescription painkillers, as well as any other controlled substances.
-This can include opiates, benzos, methadone, oxycodone, and similar drugs.
+This can include opiates, benzodiazepines, methadone, oxycodone and similar drugs.

 If you are seeking treatment for an opiate addiction, The Recovery Village is one of the leading drug addiction treatment centers in the U.S. We approach the recovery process with knowledge and compassion.
 Call us or contact us to learn more about how to get into a treatment program, or how to help a loved one receive treatment for a substance use disorder.